eshepelyuk/semantic-release-helm-oci/README.md

 The plugin leverages `--version` and `--app-version` when calling `helm package` to manage published chart versions and not rely on `Chart.yaml`.

-There's two usage scanarios for this plugin:
+There's two usage scenarios for this plugin:

 1. The chart and the application are co-located in the same repository.